 Ask The Right Questions

 A major part of getting valuable feedback is defining your objectives and knowing what questions to ask your users.
 It's not always a good idea to just let your users roam aimlessly through your app and have them provide you with random feedback because you might end up finding that most of it is useless and not what you're looking for.
 Make sure that your questions are clear, to the point, and are as specific as possible about what you need to know.
 If you're looking for something specific, you need to explicitly ask your users about it.

 You also want to utilize the right type of questions depending on your needs, like numerical ratings, multiple choice answers, or open-ended text fields.
 Each of these might be more useful for a specific kind of feedback that you're looking for.
 For example, if you want to know about how good your user experience is, you might have your users rate it on a scale from 1 to 10 so that you have a general consensus, and then give them the option to leave any comments if they'd like to.
 Also, users are more likely to answer an NPS question or a survey than an open-ended question, so you need to choose wisely.

-Make sure to also check out What to Ask Your Beta Testers to Get Better Feedback for more information about the different types of questions you should be asking during beta testing for better user feedback.
+Make sure to also check out In-App Survey Questions: Guidelines and Templates for more information about the different types of questions you should be asking during beta testing for better user feedback.

 At The Right Time

 Aside from asking the right questions, you need to make sure to ask them at the right time to get the most value.
 The best thing is to trigger your app to prompt for user feedback about a specific action or flow using an in-app tool or SDK, which allows you to target users at the right time.